VenithNET/Dragon-Linux/content/blog/2025/05/15-progress-report-6-15.md

 +++
 date = "2025-05-15T13:00:00+10:00"
 draft = false
-title = "Progress Report: Linux 6.15"
-slug = "progress-report-6-15"
+title = "Progress Report: Linux [VER]" slug = "progress-report-6-15"
-author = "James Calligeros"
+author = "Matthew Pitsicalis"
 +++
+WIP-REDO
 Linux 6.15 is right around the corner, which means it's time for another progress report!
 We have been pretty busy behind the scenes and we have some exciting developments to share with you all.